darciopacifico/ChallengeVR/README.md

 ### REST Layer:

-**APIFrontActor**: Create a dedicated APIFrontReplierActor to process the future response to every request.
+**APIFrontActor**: Create dedicateds instances of APIFrontReplierActors, to process the future responses to every request.

 Translates the REST requests into business layer messages, routing them to the RepoFacadeActor along with a fresh new reference to a APIFrontReplierActor.

 **APIFrontReplierActor**: Short life cycle actor, sticked to a single RequestContext object.
 Its single responsability is to wait for the response message from business layer (or its own timeout), translate this into a REST response, and take an actor PoisonPill (literally).